Email templates¶

 These include Thunderbird, Gmail, Outlook and Apple mail.

-tattler allows you to set an email’s priority by placing the priority.txt
+tattler allows you to set an email’s priority by placing the priority.txt file

 into the email template folder: